 "Despite the large move was seen on Friday, no major change in options accumulation was seen, and major open interest distribution remained at 14,500 Put and 15,000 Call.
 Moreover, March series VWAP levels near 14,900 should act as an immediate hurdle for the March settlement," the brokerage added.

 India VIX fell from 21.70 levels to 19.98 levels on a week-on-week basis.
 "Lower VIX with rising Put Call Ratio indicates that Bulls may get some stability after the losing ground of last few sessions," Chandan Taparia of Motilal Oswal said.

 Here are key corporate actions taking place in the coming week:

-Infrastructure output and fiscal deficit data for June will be released on Friday, while on same day, deposit and bank loan growth for fortnight ended July 17, and foreign exchange reserves for week ended July 24 will also be announced.
+Meanwhile, deposit and bank loan growth for the fortnight ended March 12, and foreign exchange reserves for the week ended March 19 will be released on Friday.

 Here are key global data points to watch out for next week: